ibm-cloud-docs/assistant-data/install-142.md

 If you prefer to use local storage, you can use the **storage.sh** script to create local storage persistent volumes.

-Do not use only local storage persistent volumes for a production deployment.
+Do not use local storage persistent volumes in a production deployment for anything other than data backup storage.
 {: important}

 When you install the service, persistent volume claims are created for the components automatically.
 However, when the preferred storage class for the service is **local-storage**, you must explicitly create the persistent volumes in the cluster before you install the service.